 Influencers tend to manipulate the market and try to promote a crypto coin based on personal intentions by simply posting a tweet or making a post about it.
 This is what causes people to buy or sell.
 This is called FUD (Fear, Uncertainty, Doubt) or FOMO (Fear of Missing Out).
 This can cause people who don’t know much about cryptocurrency investing or blockchain technology to lose money due to these influencers.
 In addition, many influencers have been involved with pump and dump schemes which are illegal in most countries.

-Last year in 2021, Elon Musk did a few tweets in favor of Dogecoin and manipulated the crypto market for a few days.
+Last year, Elon Musk did a few tweets in favor of Dogecoin and manipulated the crypto market for a few days.
 The SEC has taken action against such influencers, and so should you.
 It is highly recommended that you do not follow any influencer blindly but rather do your own research before investing in any project.
 Some companies pay for positive reviews about their projects; they call them bounty hunters.
 These companies pay bounty hunters in cryptocurrencies for writing positive reviews about their projects which helps them gain traction and popularity among investors.

 6. Crypto Security Breaches